This feature is only available in the new Insightly.

 - Chart Display - The chart is displayed as you build it.
 A picture is worth a thousand words.
 Or 466, in the case of this article.

 - Date Range Selector - Limits your data by date if you've chosen a Date Range Field (#5).
-This is great for always keeping a card up-to-date by choosing something like "Last 7 days" or "This Week."
+This is great for always keeping a card up to date by entering a relative date like "Last 7 days" or "This Week."

 - Chart Types - Choose the type of colorful image you'd like to see.
 Bars, lines, pies, gauges, and scattered bubbles.
 We've got it all.